dagger/dagger/docs/current/labs/project-zenith.md

 discover them.
 At the moment, the Daggerverse is only used to discover other modules, all the data is stored and fetched from GitHub.

-To publish a module, create a git repository for it and push to GitHub:
+To publish a module, create a Git repository for it and push to GitHub:

 ```sh
 # assuming your module is in "potato/"